epitaph-04/consul/website/source/docs/acl/acl-system.html.md

 * **Datacenters** - A list of datacenters the policy is valid within.
 * **Namespace** - **Enterprise Only** - The namespace this policy resides within.
 (Added in Consul Enterprise 1.7.0)

--> **Consul Enterprise Namespacing** - Rules defined in a policy in any namespace other than `default` will be [restricted](/docs/acl/acl-rules.html#namespace-rules-enterprise) to being able to grant a subset of the overall permissions and only affecting that single namespace.
+-> **Consul Enterprise Namespacing** - Rules defined in a policy in any namespace other than `default` will be [restricted](/docs/acl/acl-rules.html#namespace-rules-enterprise) to being able to grant a subset of the overall privileges and only affecting that single namespace.

 #### Builtin Policies